intel/iot-js-api/board/frdm_k64f.md

 Board Support for FRDM-K64F
 ===========================

+This document defines the pin values that are accepted by implementations on board namespace.

 The FRDM-K64F board pin names and locations are shown [here](https://developer.mbed.org/platforms/FRDM-K64F/).

 There are 16 general purpose I/O pins, `D0` - `D15`. `D14` and `D15` can currently be used as GPIO_INs but not as outputs.